katcozadd/project3-frontend/README.md

 You can find my website deployed on [Surge](http://acafeboise.surge.sh/)

+My backend is deployed on Firebase and on [Heroku](https://github.com/katcozadd/project3-backend)

 ### Personal Flare

 I built this website based on what my client/friend needs for her website functionality.